scleradb/scleradb.github.io/docsrc/sclerasql/sqlexamples.md

 ## Data Access / Virtualization

 Working across systems is easy.
-The following links Sclera to the customer data in PostgreSQL and the order data in HBase:
+The following links Sclera to the customer data in PostgreSQL and the order data in Oracle:

     > add location pgdb as postgresql('localhost/custdb');
     > add table pgdb.customers;
-    > add location hbasedb as hbase('mapreduce');
+    > add location oracledb as oracle('localhost/orderdb');
-    > add table hbasedb.orders;
+    > add table oracledb.orders;

-Regular SQL over these tables executes across PostgreSQL and HBase:
+Regular SQL over these tables executes across PostgreSQL and Oracle:

     > select location, sum(orders.total)
       from orders join customers on (orders.custid = customers.id)